harvard-lil/website-static/app/_posts/2019-12-04-the-open-casebook-creating-casebooks-with-h2o-and-the-caselaw-access-project.md

 title: "The Open Casebook: Creating Casebooks with H2O and the Caselaw Access Project"
 author: kelly-fitzpatrick
 ---
 What if you could create your own casebook with any case ever published?
-By connecting [H2O Open Casebooks](https://opencasebook.org/) the [Caselaw Access Project](https://case.law/), we can change how we read and create casebooks.
+By connecting [H2O open casebooks](https://opencasebook.org/) with the [Caselaw Access Project](https://case.law/), we can change how we read and create casebooks.

 In higher education, open textbooks have created new ways to [learn, share, and adapt knowledge](https://sparcopen.org/open-education/) - and save students money in the meantime.
 For casebooks that can cost law students [hundreds](https://www.wklegaledu.com/Chemerinsky-Conlaw6) [of](https://www.wklegaledu.com/Massey-ConLaw6) [dollars](https://www.wklegaledu.com/Friedman-ConstitutionalLaw2) [each](https://www.wklegaledu.com/Templin-Contracts2), this gives law schools the opportunity to create casebooks to serve their communities.